thoughtspot/thoughtspot.github.io/_end-user/r-scripts/create-r-scripts.md

 ## How it works

 An R script in ThoughtSpot consumes input from search results or _answers_ (both the data and the schema), using the columns you select for the analysis.

+ThoughtSpot auto generates a _data frame_ object for all selected columns.
+A data frame is R’s representation of a table (a 2D data structure containing rows and columns).
+The system-generated data frame has the variable name “DF”.
 Data frames are used as parameters around which to build the script.

+When columns are selected, ThoughtSpot sends that data to R as a list of values (or _vectors_).
+A vector has a variable name of `.param` followed by some number, based on the order in which the columns are selected.

-When the script executes, it passes the information to the server to run the analysis, and displays the answer as visualization, in either PNG or CSV (table) format.
+When the script executes, it passes the information to the server to run the analysis, and displays the answer as a visualization, in either PNG or CSV (table) format.

 As shown below, you can chain R analyses together by running another R script on